 Some cats prefer fish a little too much.
 They may refuse to eat anything else and demand only their favorite fish-flavored food instead.
 Generally, we do recommend switching out your cat’s food often, as felines typically do best when they are regularly given a wide variety of different foods.
 Switching out foods can be difficult if your cat refuses to eat anything that isn’t salmon.

-You should always measure your cat’s food- not just allow free-feeding.
+You should always measure your cat’s food, not just allow free-feeding.
 This is especially true for salmon, as many felines may consume too much.
 It’s just that tasty.
-We generally recommend feeding your cat twice a day and keeping track of health to ensure they’re getting just the right amount of food.
+We generally recommend feeding your cat twice a day and keeping track of their weight, body condition score, and general health to ensure they’re getting just the right amount of food.

-Salmon is a high-quality protein option for cats in many circumstances.
+Salmon is a high-quality protein option for cats.
 It includes high levels of omega fatty acids, which can help with everything from skin and coat health to brain development.
 Fish oil is often included in most cat foods for this reason.
 Omega fatty acids are just that important for cats.

 With that said, salmon can cause a few problems.
 For instance, it isn’t suitable for cats with kidney disease as it may be a bit too high in potassium.
 Some cats are allergic to salmon and therefore shouldn’t consume it.